Waterfall-shaped rosewood bookcase with mahogany drawer - antique

 Description

-Many styles distinguish antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, marked by the beloved Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles distinguish antique furniture, but a few are particularly notable.
+Eclectic furniture refers to the 19th century, during which the beloved Biedermeier style flourished.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy and interesting are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate pieces designed to radiate splendor and serve a luxurious role.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands recreate such furniture inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+Lion’s paws, eagle heads—these are common features in Renaissance style.
+Currently, many global brands recreate furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially crucial when searching for a luxurious antique that suits your interior.

-The key aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
+The key to stylish antique furniture is originality.
+Ultimately, this is vital for buyers, as many counterfeit items circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, and historians from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details